foundersandcoders/Node-Shell-Workshop/LESSON2.md

 stdin.on('end', () => {
   console.log(data);
 });
-//it has access to the 'data' and 'end' event listeners as it is a stream.
+//it has access to the 'data' and 'end' event listeners as it is a read stream.
 ```

 ### Project